Limp Bizkit: Chocolate Starfish and the Hot Dog Flavored Water (2000–2001)

 In 2000, Durst announced that the band's third studio album would be titled Chocolate Starfish and the Hot Dog Flavored Water.
 The press thought he was joking about this title.
 The album title is intended to sound like a fictional band; the phrase "Chocolate Starfish" refers to the human anus and Durst himself, who has frequently been called an "asshole".
-Borland contributed the other half of the album's title when the band was standing around at a truck stop looking at bottles of flavored water, and Borland joked that the truck stop didn't have hot dog or meat-flavored water.
+Borland contributed the other half of the album's title when the band was standing around at a truck stop looking at bottles of flavored water, and Borland joked that the truck stop did not have hot dog or meat-flavored water.

 In June 2000, Limp Bizkit performed at the WXRK Dysfunctional Family Picnic, but showed up an hour late for their set.
 An Interscope spokesman stated that there was confusion over the band's set time.
 During the band's performance, Durst criticized Creed singer Scott Stapp, calling him "an egomaniac".
 Creed's representatives later presented Durst with an autographed anger management manual.

 In the summer, Limp Bizkit's tour was sponsored by the controversial file sharing service Napster, doing free shows with a metal cage as the only thing separating them from the audience.
 Durst was an outspoken advocate of file sharing.
 They also did a "Guerrilla Tour", which involved the band setting up illegal and impromptu public gigs on rooftops and alleyways, some being shut down by the police.

 During the 2000 MTV Video Music Awards, Durst performed "Livin' It Up", a song from the upcoming album, as a duet with Christina Aguilera.
 In response to the performance, Filter frontman Richard Patrick was quoted as saying "Fred getting onstage with Christina Aguilera embarrassed us all."
 In response to the negative reactions to the performance, Durst remarked, "People always just wanna talk about Britney or Christina.
 What's the problem?
 Because they make a type of music we aren't allowed to like?
 Or you think they are the nemesis of what our music is about?
 Why segregate?
 Why be so musically fuckin' racist?
 What do you mean, I can't hang out with these types of people?
 Clearly I didn't give a fuck, which fed a lot of it, too.
 I mean, someone that's not going to give in and apologise... it's gonna make people carry on talking".